DevTK0/resume/README.md

-# My resume
+# My Resume

 Hi!
-I'm Terence, a full stack developer and this is my resume built in React with tailwind css.
+I'm Terence, a full stack developer and this is my resume built in React with Tailwind CSS.

 Access the site here:
 https://piercestar.github.io/resume/